Nguyễn Văn Bảy: Grounding and Post-War Retirement

-Bay's victories made headlines in North Vietnam and fame soon followed.
+Bảy's victories made headlines in North Vietnam and fame soon followed.
 He dined regularly with Ho Chi Minh and reportedly, was amongst his favorites.
-Bay was grounded sporadically, and then permanently.
+Bảy was grounded sporadically, and then permanently.
 As is often the practice in many countries, high ranking "Aces" are often grounded during a continuing war, to utilize their attained status to inspire future generations.

 After the war, he retired to a life of farming and gardening.

 Association with the Number 7

-Nguyen Van Bay flew the MiG-17, an aircraft that was considered outdated at the time due to its lack of radar and missiles, and its maximum speed of only Mach 0.9.
+Nguyễn Văn Bảy flew the MiG-17, an aircraft that was considered outdated at the time due to its lack of radar and missiles, and its maximum speed of only Mach 0.9.
 Despite these limitations, through effective tactics, he achieved significant success.
 Between 1966 and 1967, he flew 94 sorties, engaged in 13 aerial battles, and shot down seven American aircraft, making him the most successful MiG-17 pilot of the Vietnam War.
 Remarkably, he was never shot down.

-After 1967, in accordance with a policy to preserve experienced pilots, Bay was reassigned to a training role, where he mentored and passed on his combat experience to new generations of Vietnamese pilots.
+After 1967, in accordance with a policy to preserve experienced pilots, Bảy was reassigned to a training role, where he mentored and passed on his combat experience to new generations of Vietnamese pilots.

 He often remarked on his frequent encounters with the number seven, noting: "I am the seventh child, joined the army at 17, studied for seven days, skipped seven grades, shot down seven American planes with the MiG-17 seven times, and was awarded the Hero of the People's Armed Forces title in 1967."

 Death

-On September 16, 2019, Bay suffered a stroke while gardening at his home in Lai Vung District.
+On September 16, 2019, Bảy suffered a stroke while gardening at his home in Lai Vung District.
 He was initially treated at Sa Dec General Hospital (Dong Thap) before being transferred to Military Hospital 175 in Ho Chi Minh City.

 He died on September 22, 2019, at 9:00 p.m. at the age of 83.
-His funeral was attended by thousands, including Politburo member and Secretary of the Ho Chi Minh City Party Committee Nguyen Thien Nhan, along with numerous officials and military leaders.
-In the condolence book, Nguyen Thien Nhan wrote:
+His funeral was attended by thousands, including Politburo member and Secretary of the Ho Chi Minh City Party Committee Nguyễn Thiện Nhân, along with numerous officials and military leaders.
+In the condolence book, Nhân wrote:

-"Deeply mourning Hero of the People's Armed Forces Colonel Nguyen Van Bay, former Deputy Chief of Staff of the Air Force, a 55-year Party member, an officer and patriot who dedicated his life to the independence and freedom of the Fatherland, and a shining example of revolutionary morality for future generations."
+"Deeply mourning Hero of the People's Armed Forces Colonel Nguyễn Văn Bảy, former Deputy Chief of Staff of the Air Force, a 55-year Party member, an officer and patriot who dedicated his life to the independence and freedom of the Fatherland, and a shining example of revolutionary morality for future generations."

-Bay was laid to rest in his hometown in Hau Thanh Hamlet, Tan Duong Commune, Lai Vung District, Dong Thap Province.
+Bảy was laid to rest in his hometown in Hau Thanh Hamlet, Tan Duong Commune, Lai Vung district, Đồng Tháp province.